IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

 - `instance_id` - (Required, String) The GUID of the private DNS service instance.
 - `name`- (Required, String) The name of the custom resolver.
 - `enabled`- (Optional, Bool) To make custom resolver enabled/disable.
+To enable a custom resolver there should be atleast one enabled location.
+The Default value is `false`
 - `description` - (Optional, String) Descriptive text of the custom resolver.
-- `high_availability` - (Optional, Bool) High Availability is enabled by Default, Need to add two or more locations.
+- `high_availability` - (Optional, Bool) High Availability is enabled by Default.
+To meet high availability status, configure custom resolvers with a minimum of two resolver locations.
 - `locations`- (Optional, List) The list of locations where this custom resolver is deployed.
-There is no update for location argument in resolver resource.
+A custom resolver can have a maximum of three locations, either within the same subnet or in different subnets.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your resource is created.